Listening carefully to your customers and prospects helps you close more deals and achieve sales success.

 “When potential customers are willing to answer questions about their needs, wants, pains and struggles, they’re telling you that they have a problem and might need you to fix it.
 That is a really good sign they are interested in you.”

-#6 - Admits dissatisfaction with current suppliers
+#6 Admits dissatisfaction with current suppliers

-This is another buying signal which invites a specific response.
+This is another buying signal that invites a specific response.
 If the prospect shares their frustration with their current provider or service, this is the perfect opportunity for a talented sales professional to explain how and why their specific product beats that of the current vendor.

 This dissatisfaction can also manifest as a weak non-verbal buying signal - if, in the course of your discovery research (Thanks to strategic discovery questions), your prospect’s online materials disclose a negative opinion on either their current vendor or the general offer of those working in your space.